Let’s Talk About It

-Inviting neighbors of all ages and faith backgrounds to a women’s Bible study in my home taught me to explain the Bible in simple, relatable terms.
-I am also experienced speaking to large crowds.
+Inviting neighbors of all ages and faith backgrounds to a Neighborhood Cafe Bible study in my home ensured that I taught about the Bible in simple, relatable terms.
+Even now, I like to speak like we’re having coffee at my kitchen table – comfortable, close, and conversational.
+Together, we’ll open our ancient Scriptures to find hope for today.

-While my heart is closest to the wondering or wandering, my speaking and teaching are appropriate for multi-denominational, multi-generational audiences.
-I am accustomed to teaching women from Baptist, Episcopal, Lutheran, Methodist, Catholic, Vineyard, Presbyterian, Nazarene, Church of Christ and Church of God churches as well as non-denominational congregations.
+From podcasts, small gatherings and large groups, my speaking and teaching are appropriate for multi-denominational, multi-generational audiences.
+I am accustomed to teaching adults from Baptist, Episcopal, Lutheran, Methodist, Catholic, Vineyard, Presbyterian, Nazarene, Church of Christ and Church of God churches and non-denominational congregations.

 How to Love Your Neighbor